 Bloomberg provides real-time and historical pricing, indicative and fundamental data, charts and graphs on different topics, customized analytics, and market news.
 Use this database to obtain financial and business information, including real-time and intra-day data.

-Faculty and PhD students: For online access to Bloomberg Anywhere, please sign up using the Learner Sign Up link and email us at email@example.com and firstname.lastname@example.org to activate the account.
+Faculty, PhD, and staff only: For online access to Bloomberg Anywhere, please sign up using the Learner Sign Up link and email us at firstname.lastname@example.org and email@example.com to activate the account.
 Account activation may take up to 2 working days and is for academic purposes at SMU only.
 As there are limited number of accounts, do click log-out when you finish your session so that others can access.
 You can still continue to book and access the Bloomberg terminals within the Investment Studio.
-This Bloomberg Anywhere subscription is temporary and will expire on Apr 2021.
+This Bloomberg Anywhere subscription is temporary and will expire on December 2021.

 Crunchbase is a platform for finding business information about private and public companies.
 Crunchbase information includes investments and funding information, founding members and individuals in leadership positions, mergers and acquisitions, news, and industry trends.